Chao Tayiana Maina: Early life and education

-Tayiana spent her childhood in Ngong, which is a town located in the Rift Valley region of Kenya.
+Tayiana spent her childhood in Ngong, which is a town located in Kajiado County within the Rift Valley region of Kenya.
+She was raised in an inter-generational homestead by her mother and maternal grandparents, she credits this setting for fostering in her a keen awareness and love for history.
 She attended the Jomo Kenyatta University of Agriculture and Technology where she graduated with a Bachelor of Science degree in math and computer science.
 She continued her education at Glasgow School of Art in Scotland where she acquired a master's degree in international heritage visualization.

 Career

-During her schooling days at Jomo Kenyatta University of Agriculture and Technology, she started documenting the history of old railway stations in Kenya.
-Her initiative, "Save the Railway", has now become an interactive website featuring 50 stations, allowing a wider audience to access and learn about the history of Kenya's railway stations.
+During her schooling days at Jomo Kenyatta University of Agriculture and Technology, she started a volunteer project "Save The Railway" which documented the history and memories associated with the 19th century Uganda Railway.
+Prompted by the demolition of old stations to pave way for the construction of the new Standard Gauge Railway, Tayiana became interested in moving beyond romanticized tales of Tsavo Man Eaters to understand what the decline of the railway meant for everyday Kenyans who were dependent on it for over a century.
+Between 2012 - 2016 she travelled from Mombasa to Kisumu, documenting more than 50 stations and creating one of the largest photographic archives of contemporary railway history in Kenya.

 In 2018, she co-founded the Museum of British Colonialism, an online volunteer collective elevating underrepresented histories of the British colonial empire.
-In response to destruction of archives and a lack of visual imagery on the Mau Mau rebellion Tayiana led efforts to create 3D reconstructions of detention camps and forced villages where British colonial administration held about 1.5 million Kenyans.
+As part of the collective she coordinated efforts to find and document present day remains of several former detention camps set up by the British during the State of Emergency.
+In response to destruction of archives, difficulty in accessing visual imagery on the Mau Mau rebellion and political suppression of this history in post-independence Kenya, Tayiana and team created a digital archive containing photographs, videos and 3D reconstructions of former detention camps.
+Critically showing how sites of detention in present day Kenya have today become schools and prisons and how logics of incarceration still continue to govern everyday spaces today.

 Recognizing the need to invest in and support digital initiatives within African museums, Tayiana founded African Digital Heritage, a non-profit organisation based in Nairobi in 2019.
 The organization which has worked with museums in several African countries focuses on digitization, innovation, research, and capacity building, with a commitment to preserving and promoting African histories.
 She sees digital platforms as transformative tools for making historical archives more accessible, driven by a growing demand among younger generations for readily available historical information.
 This vision has shaped her work in developing platforms that bring archives and stories closer to the public.